dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 That is all there is to it, really!
 This scheme separates the signature process from a sensitive primary address, preventing the exposure of a potentially important private key while still giving the third party site confirmation that the user is the rightful owner of that address.
 Furthermore, although it relies on the authentication server for convenience, it can still work without it and does not require trust to be placed in it (the third party website can check the signature itself).
 Thus it remains decentralized in worst-case scenarios (authentication server down) and convenient for the common case.

+As an added benefit, this system can easily be adapted to work like "Login with Facebook" or "Login with Google" do.
+In fact, a future version could be included in Auth0!

 ### Cons
 As we have seen so far, our system appears to be more convenient than our initial, simple approach from part two of this series.
 However, it does come with a few limitations of its own.
 Let's take a brief look at them.